Newly Listed: Home Designed By Amburn/Jarosinski

-When David Amburn, one half of the well-known architecture firm of Amburn/Jarosinski, passed away in 2012, his work and life partner Jerry Jarosinski told the Inquirer the work of the designers of Kansas City Prime, River City Diner and Arroyo Grill had “significantly changed the face of Manayunk.”
+When David Amburn, one half of the well-known architecture firm of Amburn/Jarosinski, passed away in 2012, Jerry Jarosinski told the Inquirer the work of the designers of Kansas City Prime, River City Diner and Arroyo Grill had “significantly changed the face of Manayunk.”
 The firm’s work was also included in the book The Unexpected House in a City of Tradition, and Amburn was chair of the Historical Commission’s architectural review committee.

 Meanwhile, Jarosinski was chairman of COLLAB in 1991 and 1993.
 In 2006, he was made an honorary committee member for his decade of service.

 Right before Amburn passed away, he designed one last home in Harleysville, PA–for Jaronsinski.

 This Society Hill home, however, was designed by the two of them.
 The three-story residence includes a two-story foyer with slate flooring and accent lighting, a kitchen with metal back splash, under cabinet lighting, and granite countertops, and a dining room with built-in credenza.
 Stainless steel kitchen amenities include a a Viking stove, microwave, Kitchen Aide dishwasher, and double sink.
 There’s also a Sub Zero fridge and custom cabinets by Lutzwood.